-- traumatic brain injury in Nevada
+- traumatic brain injury

-- spinal injuries in Nevada
+- spinal injuries

-- If the injury is not serious, report the injury to the employer by filling out a C-1 form and consult with a personal injury attorney about filing a claim soon (using a D-6 form).4
+- If the injury is not serious, report the injury to the employer by filling out a form C-1 and consult with a personal injury attorney about filing a claim soon (using a D-6 form).4

 - Document everything about the accident: What happened, who saw it, what you were wearing, if there is video, etc. All these details can help substantiate your claim.